bevyengine/rfcs/rfcs/45-stageless.md

 ## Unresolved questions

-- If we want to support a simple `add_system_chain` API as a precursor to a system graph API, what do we rename "system chaining" to?
+- If we want to support a simple `add_system_chain` API as a precursor to a system-graph-specification API, what do we rename "system chaining" to?
+  - System welding?
+System fusing?
+System handling?

 ## Future possibilities